 I’m just going to put this out there first.
 Under current pricing models, buying the complete collection (large mop handle and head, large dry mop pad, and large wet mop head) will cost you $115.
 But just wait to form an opinion…

 After I received my Norwex Mop, I knew right away this was the best mop I had ever used!
 When compared to my Bona Floor Mop, it noticeably outperformed.

 - The dirt literally stuck to the mop head and I watched it pile up in the front as I mopped (which is oddly satisfying I must say).

 - I could pick the dry mop up easier to take outside to brush off without hairs flying off as I walked.

 - The same mop head can be used for multiple days in a row, if I brush it off outside.

 - Norwex Systems are designed to clean with only water.
 This is great to keep our kids and pets from crawling on chemical laden floors.

 - The mop does seem to hold water more evenly without being sopping wet.
-It only needs to be slightly damp and I am not worried about any damage even on our solid hardwoods.
+It only needs to be slightly damp.

 - The Dry Mop is great at picking up even the tiniest dust particles and it seems to get into crevices between our boards well.

 - I can pick the mop off the floor gently and brush it off outside without dust and hair flying off.

 - There are different pads designed to do different jobs, and they excel at those jobs rather than as a one size fits all pad.

 - The pole of the mop base is FANTASTIC.
-It’s adjustable height so it works for my 9 year old son and my 6’4″ husband.
-You can place the handle against a wall and it won’t fall over or mar the wall!
+It’s adjustable height so it works for my son and my 6’4″ husband.
+You can place the handle against walls and it won’t fall over or mar the wall!

-- The telescopic mop base also has an attachment where you can use your window cloths to clean very high windows.
+- The telescopic base has an attachment where you can use your window cloths to clean very high windows.